Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 She’s usually covered in a confetti of sparkly foil dust (also called slag, but that doesn’t sound as pretty) and brings a lot of bling to our world!

-Miss Pearl is our svelte Golding Pearl #11 improved coming off the assembly line in the glorious year of 1911.
+Miss Pearl is our svelte Golding Pearl #11 improved coming off the assembly line in 1911.

 She can often be found around town at local wedding shows giving people a glimpse into the art of fine paper and usually a fun keepsake they can take away.